alicehsiao/running-log/README.md

 # Running Log

-#### A website that allows users to enter their run data for the week and outputs a log of all runs with a few additional data points.
+#### A website that allows users to enter their run data for the week and outputs metric data with pace.
 4/15/18

 #### By **Alice Hsiao**

 ## Description

-A website created with HTML, Javascript, and CSS that outputs a running log after the user enters their run information.
+A website created with HTML, Javascript, and CSS that outputs detailed run data after the user enters their run information.

-Input: Date, Location, Miles, Time, Weight
-Output: Date, Location, Miles, KM, Calories Burned, Pace per mile, Pace per km

 ### Specs
 | Spec | Input | Output |